ECU TUNE: Giulia Quadrifoglio by Squadra Tuning (Mid/Massimo Tuning)

 - Tip: Read the entire article above.

-- Tuning done in the US
+- Tuning done here in the US

-- ECU is shipped to Alfissimo
+- ECU needs to be shipped to Alfissimo.

 Don, Medio tuning